 The performance improvement phase (Act) involves a review of the effectiveness of the health and safety management system and the identification of any weaknesses.
-The review, which the organization’s management should undertake, will assess whether targets have been met and the reasons for any under-performance.
-Issues such as the level of available resources, the vigilance of supervisors, and the level of cooperation of the workforce should be considered at the review stage.
+The review, which the organization’s management should undertake, will assess whether targets have been met and the reasons for any underperformance.
+Issues such as available resources, supervisors’ vigilance, and workforce cooperation should be considered at the review stage.
 When recommendations are made, the review process must define a timescale by which any improvements are implemented, and this part of the process must also be monitored.

 Continual improvement implies a commitment to proactively improving performance without waiting for a formal review.
-Most management systems include an audit requirement, which may be either internal or external or both.
+Most management systems include an audit requirement, either internal or external, or both.
 The audit process examines the effectiveness of the whole management process and may act as a control on the review process.
-Many inquiry reports into health and safety management issues have asserted that health and safety performance should be subject to audit in the same way that financial performance must be audited.
+Many inquiries on health and safety management issues have asserted that health and safety performance should be subject to audit, like financial performance must be audited.

 Major occupational health and safety management systems

 Two other major occupational health and safety management systems are in use globally and HSG65.
 These are as follows:

 - OHSAS 18001 – 2007 has been developed with the ISO 9000 series for quality management and the ISO 14000 for environmental management.

 - ILO-OSH 2001 was developed by the International Labour Organisation (ILO) after an extensive study of many worldwide occupational health and safety management systems.
 It was established as an international system following the Guidelines on occupational safety and health management systems in 2001.
 It is very similar to OHSAS 18001.

 Key characteristics of a health and safety management system